Creative Writing and Literary Translation Workshops

 Drumming Workshops/Lessons - Demystification and Starting Out

-As part of First Timers, a series of workshops and a festival where people start their first ever bands and play their first ever shows, I co-delivered workshops which showed newcomers around the drumkit, how to assemble a drum kit, how to practice at home and tips and tricks of practising and playing live.
+As part of First Timers 2017 and 2018, a series of workshops and a festival where people start their first ever bands and play their first ever shows, I co-deliver workshops which show newcomers around the drumkit, how to assemble a drum kit, how to practice at home and tips and tricks of practising and playing live.
 If your school or festival would like a similar workshop, or if you’re interested in one-on-one drum lessons, just get in touch.